firebitsbr/Unity3D-RPG-UI-Project-Template/README.md

 # Unity3D : Simple RPG UI Project

-A simple Unity3D project with the essencial components to start a basic UI system
+A simple Unity3D project with the essencial components to start a basic UI system and game interactions

 Here's a GIF showing the project :
 # Camera Scroll :